muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1ein.md

 ## Personality { .underline }

-Quiet and reserved.
+Quiet and uncomfortable in large groups.
 Used to be loud and attention-seeking when they were younger.

+Is mischievous and silly when alone.

 Has a hard time making friends.
-They're lonely but is afraid of needing to change for other people.
+They're lonely but also afraid of needing to change for other people.

 Tends to view their childhood with rose tinted glasses.
 Is quite stubborn when it comes to beliefs they grew up with.